yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/GettingStarted.html.md

  - `$(SRCROOT)/../cocos2d/extensions/cocos2dx-store/Soomla/**`
  - `$(SRCROOT)/../cocos2d/extensions/cocos2dx-store/build/ios/headers/**`

+4. Add `-ObjC` to your project under **Build Setting->Other Linker Flags**.

-4. Register the native `StoreService` by adding:
+5. Register the native `StoreService` by adding:

     ```cpp
     [[ServiceManager sharedServiceManager] registerService:[StoreService sharedStoreService]];
     ```
 at the begining of the method `application: didFinishLaunchingWithOptions:` of `AppController`.

-5. Make sure you have these 3 Frameworks linked to your XCode project: **Security, libsqlite3.0.dylib, StoreKit**.
+6. Make sure you have these 3 Frameworks linked to your XCode project: **Security, libsqlite3.0.dylib, StoreKit**.

 **That's it!
 Now all you have to do is build your XCode project and run your game with cocos2dx-store.**